jayesh30703/jayesh30703/README.md

 - 👋 Hi, I’m @jayesh30703
 - 👀 I’m interested in Hacking
-- 🌱 I’m currently in Comp.
+- 🌱 Perceiving degree in Comp.
 Engineering
 - 💞️ I’m looking for a guide...
 - 📫 How to reach me: jayugudaghe.3073@gmail.com